MikeTaylor/palaeo-baromount/notes/2024-11-29--call-with-peter-may/notes.md

 > How can we get the video into digital form?

-I had misunderatood an earlier message as meaning that Peter had found an old VHS tape showing the trial mount.
+I had misunderstood an earlier message as meaning that Peter had found an old VHS tape showing the trial mount.
 Nothing has yet been found, but the old recording probably still exists on a [Digital8](https://en.wikipedia.org/wiki/Digital8) or similar small video cassette.

 Among the many video recordings RCI made back in the day, some have been transferred to DVD, but Peter has not been able to find these either.